camilleC/SpanishTutor/README.md

 An AI-powered Spanish language tutor that adapts to your proficiency level using the Llama language model.

+The OpenAI client is pointed at a local Ollama server.
+This is a practical workaround to avoid paying for API usage on OpenAI’s cloud services.
+By running the llama model locally via Ollama and configuring the OpenAI client to send requests to this local endpoint, the code:

+Uses the same OpenAI SDK interface and code patterns without changes.

+Avoids incurring costs associated with calling OpenAI’s hosted API.

+Maintains flexibility to switch models or endpoints by simply changing the base_url or model name.

+So essentially, this approach mimics OpenAI’s API locally, allowing one to develop and test against powerful language models without external API charges.

+As the purpose of this demo is to show how to wire up a free LLM that can later be replaced by a frontier model comprehensive tests and error handeling are missing.

 ## Features

 - Interactive conversation-based learning